i05nagai/memorandum/language/english_speaking.md

         * the sun beamed down on the boat as it drifted along
         * the concert was beamed by satellite all over the world
 * mesmerize/distract
+    * mesmerize
         * to have sb's attention completely so that they cannot think of anything else
             * I was completely mesmeraized by the performance
             * her beautiful voice mesmerized the audience
         * hypotize
+    * distract
+        * to make sb stop giving their attension to sth
+        * Don't distract her from her study
+        * he tried to distract attention from his own illegal activities
 * sponge
 * mobilize
     * Be prepared to discuss how you have used your communication and decision-making skills to mobilize others